 9. Write strong supplements

 The school-specific supplements are one of the most important places to demonstrate that you’d be a great fit at a particular college.
 Many colleges will ask directly: “Why Do You Want to Go Here?”
 Others will construct questions that reference their school’s mission or strengths.
 The purpose is the same – to gauge how well an applicant will fit at the school.
 Take the time to do your research and let your knowledge of the school shine through.

 10. Apply early

 Applying Early Decision is the strongest way to show a college that they are your number one choice.
 This is why most colleges accept ED applicants as a much higher rate than Regular Decision applicants – they love students who are “sure-bets.”
 Early Decision is not for everyone though, so if you aren’t ready to commit to just one school early in the game, applying Early Action still shows a strong level of interest.
 At the very least, get your application in well before the Regular Decision deadline to show the college you care enough not to wait until the last minute.

 If you aren’t able to do all of these things, don’t fret.
-You might have an important test at the same time as the presentation at your high school, or you might not be able to afford to fly across the country to visit.
-Not to worry – colleges know the limitations that students face and won’t hold it against you.
+Colleges know the limitations that students face and won’t hold it against you.
 But many of the items above – emailing, for example, can be done by anyone who takes the time and effort.
 So do what you can, and don’t sweat what you can’t.

-If you decide to sign up for one of my programs, I’ll tell you exactly which of your colleges track demonstrated interest and help you use this strategy to your best advantage.
-Schedule your free 30 minute consultation to learn more!
+If you decide to sign up for one of our programs, we will tell you exactly which of your colleges track demonstrated interest and help you use this strategy to your best advantage.
+Schedule your free 15 minute consultation to learn more!